fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 ## 1. Fork the project

-First click on `⭐️ star` in the right corner (to show some love 🫶💁‍♀️) and then click on the `fork` button.
+First, click on `⭐️ star` in the right corner (to show some love 🫶💁‍♀️) and then click on the `fork` button.

 Fork means you will create a copy of this repository in your own Github account. 💪